alainesp/Practical_Research/README.md

 | **d=3** | 91.8% | 98.8% | 99.7%  | 99.9%   | 99.999% |
 | **d=4** | 97.7% | 99.8% | 99.98% | 99.997% | 99.999% |

-Table 1: Maximum expected table use for `(d,k)`-cuckoo scheme
+Table 1: *Load threshold* for `(d,k)`-cuckoo scheme

 In practice an increase in `d` and `k` are not equivalent.
 Increasing `d` requires an additional computation of hash function and one more random memory probe which is likely to be a cache miss.
 On the other hand, a moderate increase in `k` may come with almost no cost at all if the items in the bucket share the same cache line.
-Thus, an appealing option in practice is setting `d = 2` and `k = 4` for fast lookup with high table use.
-When very high table use is needed (`>99%`), popular configurations are `(2,8)` or `(3,8)`.
+Thus, an appealing option in practice is setting `d = 2` and `k = 4` for fast lookup with high table load.
+When very high table load is needed (`>99%`), popular configurations are `(2,8)` or `(3,8)`.

 ## Related Work on Insertion Algorithms